zephyrproject-rtos/zephyr/boards/arm/stm32f3_disco/doc/index.rst

 STM32F3DISCOVERY Discovery kit has 6 GPIO controllers.
 These controllers are responsible for pin muxing, input/output, pull-up, etc.

-For mode details please refer to `STM32F3DISCOVERY board User Manual`_.
+For more details please refer to `STM32F3DISCOVERY board User Manual`_.

 Default Zephyr Peripheral Mapping:
 ----------------------------------